 - The Menil Collection

-is the anchor of an interrelated group of small galleries and museums in the Montrose/Museum District; these include the Rothko Chapel and the Byzantine Fresco Chapel.
+is the anchor of an interrelated group of small galleries and museums in the Montrose/Museum District; these include the Rothko Chapel.